 That there’s no real point to saying, “you are wrong!”
 As in, what purpose does that serve?
-So i also said that’s when i just don’t say it.
+So i also said then that is when i just don’t say it (“it” being that he’s wrong).
 And i keep my mouth shut and just submit.

 And yet….. sometimes i don’t. i don’t always do as i say and just keep my mouth shut nor do i just submit.
 Saying it and doing it aren’t always the same. i fully admit that!